US votes against UN resolution condemning US embargo on Cuba

 It was imposed in 1960 following the revolution led by Fidel Castro and the nationalization of properties belonging to U.S. citizens and corporations.
 Two years later it was strengthened.

 Former Cuban President Raul Castro and then-President Barack Obama officially restored relations in July 2016, and that year the U.S. abstained on the resolution calling for an end to the embargo for the first time.
-But Obama’s successor, Donalid Trump, sharply criticized Cuba’s human rights record and in 2017 the U.S. again voted against the resolution.
+But Obama’s successor, Donald Trump, sharply criticized Cuba’s human rights record, and in 2017 the U.S. again voted against the resolution.

+Hunter, the U.S. diplomat, said the United States recognizes “the challenges the Cuban people face.”

+“That is why the United States is a significant supplier of humanitarian goods to Cuba and one of Cuban’s principal trading partners,” he said.
+“Every year we authorize billions of dollars worth of exports to Cuba, including food and other agricultural commodities, medicines, medical devices, telecommunications equipment, consumer goods, and other items to support the Cuban people.”